EmilFrisk1/Gaming-Forum-App/README.md

 * Backend is hosted on heroku and frontend is hosted on netlify
 * Uses MongoDB as a database
 * Has custom build authentication system which uses JWT
+* Server side code can be found in the server bracnh